-Additional supportive services may be approved by the Program Manager or Social Services Director as necessary for employment, education, health or safety or to assist the family assistance unit in becoming self-sufficient.
+Additional supportive services may be approved by the Program Manager or Social Services Director as necessary for employment, education, health, or safety or to assist the family assistance unit in becoming self-sufficient.

-Nonrecurring Short-Term Benefits (NRSB): In accordance with 45 CFR 286.10 (b) (1), nonrecurring short-term benefits are: a) designed to deal with a specific crisis situation or episode of need; b) are not intended to meet recurrent or ongoing needs; and c) will not extend beyond 4 months.
-The LEKT TANF Program will provide NRSB to TANF eligible family assistance units who are otherwise in compliance and can provide documentation of an emergency situation that is beyond the client's control such as a fire, natural disaster, death in the family, a financial emergency, or other emergencies as approved by policy or the Social Services Director, that necessitates services above and beyond the support service limits.
-NRSB not to exceed \$2,500.00 in a 12-month period.
-Issuance will be determined in the LEKT Policies and Procedures.
+Nonrecurring Short-Term Benefits (NRSB): In accordance with 45 CFR 286.10 (b) (1), NRSBs are: a) designed to deal with a specific crisis situation or episode of need; b) are not intended to meet recurrent or ongoing needs; and c) will not extend beyond 4 months.
+The LEKT TANF Program will provide NRSB to TANF eligible family assistance units who are otherwise in compliance and can provide documentation of an emergency situation that is beyond the client's control such as a fire, natural disaster, death in the family, a financial emergency, or other emergencies as approved by policy or the Social Services Director, that necessitates services above and beyond the support services limits.
+NRSBs may not exceed \$2,500.00 in a 12-month period.
+Other requirements are described in the LEKT TANF Policies and Procedures.

 Diversion Services: Diversion services are designed to assist families so that children can be cared for in their own homes and to prevent a family from becoming dependent on TANF services.
-They are available to family assistance units who; are not current TANF clients and are at risk of becoming dependent on the LEKT TANF Program if they do not receive services.
-They are also available to otherwise eligible family assistance units who do not want to meet the work participation requirements of the program but are in need of services.
+They are available to family assistance units who are not current TANF clients and are at risk of becoming dependent on the LEKT TANF Program if they do not receive services.
+They are also available to otherwise eligible family assistance units who do not want to meet the work participation requirements of the program but who are in need of services.
 Diversion services will be provided to family assistance units whose income is under 300% of the current federal poverty level, are otherwise eligible for LEKT TANF Program services, and if funds are available.
 The availability of funds will be determined annually.

-The amount approved will \$2,000.00.
-Families are only eligible to receive Diversion services once every 12 months and no more than 10 per lifetime.
-Family assistance units who have received diversion services are not eligible to open a case for at least 3 months and on the 1st of the following month from the date in which they last received services.
+A family assistance unit who is approved for diversion services will receive \$2,000.00.
+Families are only eligible to receive diversion services once every 12 months, no more than 10 times.
+Family assistance units who have received diversion services are not eligible to open a case until the first day of the third month after the date on which they last received diversion services.

-Diversion services may be used for, but are not limited to: housing, utilities, transportation, employment related expenses, educational or training expenses not covered by the employer, diapers for child for day care, day care costs, meal vouchers for employment, food expenses, and relocation expenses.
+Diversion services may be used for, but are not limited to: housing, utilities, transportation, employment-related expenses, educational or training expenses not covered by the employer, diapers for use at day care, other day care costs, meal vouchers for employment, food expenses, and relocation expenses.